National Socialist Party of Australia

-The National Socialist Party of Australia (NSPA) was a minor Australian neo-Nazi party that operated between 1967 and early 1970s.
+The National Socialist Party of Australia (NSPA) was a minor Australian neo-Nazi party that operated between 1967 and the early 1970s.
 It was formed in 1967 as a more moderate breakaway from the Australian National Socialist Party (ANSP).
 The NSPA was led by Ted Cawthron.

 History

 Cawthron and Frank Molnar launched the party in late 1967, explicitly rejecting the "jackbooted 'Nazi' image" associated with Arthur Smith's ANSP.
 They focused particularly on Smith's criminal convictions from a 1965 raid on ANSP headquarters.
 Although there were a number of attempts to reunite the two parties, the NSPA eventually attracted a number of other Australian national socialists disenchanted with Smith's leadership.

 In May 1968, Smith resigned as leader of the ANSP and his successor, Eric Wenberg, merged the ANSP into the NSPA.
 Wenberg was accepted into a leadership position in the party, alongside Molnar as chairman, Cawthron as director of publications, Les Ritchie, and John Stewart.
 Early in 1969, however, Cawthron and Molnar fell out, with Molnar accusing Cawthron of being a closet Bolshevist.
 Molnar was expelled from the party.

 In early 1970, the party's third congress in Canberra was attended by around 30 members.
 Later in the year, Cawthron became the first national socialist in Australia to run for public office, contesting the May 1970 ACT by-election.
 Cawthron came last out of seven candidates with 173 votes (0.32%), but claimed to be content with the result considering the minimal nature of the NSPA's campaign.

 The party also ran three Senate teams for the 1970 Senate election: John Stewart and Michael McCormick in New South Wales, Ken Gibbett and Kevin Thompson in Queensland, and Cass and Katrina Young in Victoria.
 The Queensland team won the first place on the ballot paper and benefited from the donkey vote and received over 10,000 votes (1.51%), while the results for the other teams were insignificant.
 The national NSPA vote was 24,017 (0.43%).